Plagiarized Content on Fiverr from SEO Writers

-Mostly using VPNs and other techniques these small posses create hundreds of accounts on Fiverr.
-By offering extremely cheap gigs they get a high number of gigs by different buyers within a short time period.
-This high activity usually results in them being shown on the top positions of Fiverr — because Fiverr’s algorithm seems to be simple from what I saw.
-If you as a seller have lots of gigs and activity, then Fiverr will favor your ranking position when people are searching for terms such as “Content Writing”.
+Mostly using VPNs and other techniques these small posses can potentially create hundreds of accounts on Fiverr … by for example offering extremely cheap gigs they get a high number of gigs by different buyers within a short time period.
+This high activity usually can result in them being shown on the top positions of Fiverr — because Fiverr’s algorithm seems to be simple from what I saw.
+If you as a seller have lots of gigs and activities, then Fiverr looks like favoring your ranking position when people are searching for terms such as “Content Writing”.

-Estimated 70% of them receive bad reviews, and only the ones with good reviews prevail.
-Usually the first 20-100 gigs offered are the ones who have prevailed, and that’s what you as a buyer will see.
-As these scammers constantly create new accounts, the ones get lost in the shuffle are considered accepted losses for them — that’s what you don’t see.
+From what I saw, estimated 70% of them received bad reviews, and only the ones with good reviews prevailed.
+Usually the first 20-100 gigs offered are the ones who seem to have prevailed, and that’s what you as a buyer would probably see.
+As these scammers constantly create new accounts I’m assuming, the ones get lost in the shuffle can be considered accepted losses for them — that’s what you would usually not see.

-When you start working with “these guys”, you start getting a feel for it.
-They mainly use same communication phrases.
+When I started working with “these guys”, I started to get a feel for it.
+I could see that they mainly used similar communication phrases.

 It got worse: